anshikasrivastava17/ML-Lab-Programs/1-House Price Prediction/Simple_House_Prediction/Readme.md

 # Simple House Price Prediction
 ## Exp 1
-- Create a sample csv file with two cols area and price
+- Create a sample csv file with two cols area and price.
+Dont use predefined csv from Kaggle or any other sources
 - Import Linear regression from scikit learn
 - Predict price based on any area not part of the csv